mirsazzathossain/animated-adventure/README.md

 # Setup
  - Create a virtual environment using `python -m venv venv`
- - Run 'pip install -r requirements.txt' to install the required packages.
+ - Run `pip install -r requirements.txt` to install the required packages.
  - Edit the `utils/setup_configs.py` file to change the hyperparameters.
- - Run 'setup_configs.py' to create the `configs/configs.yaml` file.
+ - Run `setup_configs.py' to create the `configs/configs.yaml` file.
- - Run 'tests/test_datamodule.py' to test the data module.
+ - Run `tests/test_datamodule.py` to test the data module.
- - Run 'tests/test_model.py' to test the model.
+ - Run `tests/test_model.py` to test the model.
- - Run 'train.py' to train the model.
+ - Run `train.py` to train the model.
- - Run 'test.py' to test the model.
+ - Run `test.py` to test the model.